- The Speech Center

 Earning Academic Credit

 Internships may be an opportunity for students to complete academic credit towards their selected major or for elective credit.
-To do this, students must have junior status and have completed 16 credit hours in their major to undertake an internship.
 A practicum is another opportunity for students to pursue vocational discernment through work experience.
 These are particularly relevant for students who would like to explore opportunities and aptitudes outside of their major area of study.
 Only with department approval may credits earned through a practicum be applied toward the major.
 Students must have sophomore status to enroll in a practicum.

 An internship and a practicum both offer opportunities to integrate theoretical learning with actual work experience.
 It is intended to enhance educational goals, expand job skills, and guide career decisions.
 The internship may be completed for 2-8 credit hours (0 hours for Christian Formation and Ministry) under the direction of a faculty advisor and an employer supervisor.
 It is important to consult the department to determine specific requirements for completing an internship.
 Students who desire to complete a practicum can enroll in GPS 211 Vocation Practicum .
 This practicum may be completed for 2-4 credit hours.